KurtisStirling/Bitcoin-Knots-Brand/Font/README_OCR-Bitcoin.md

 This font is licensed under the MIT License.
 See LICENSE.txt for details.

+Warning: this font is not intended for Optical Character Recognition use.

 # Lineage

 ## 4. Orange Manufacturing Group and Kurtis Stirling (2025)